google/purr/README.md

 <img src="https://github.com/google/purr/assets/126256142/9dee2b1c-f347-4465-88fe-f6923a3fc65f" alt="Main Purr Screenshot">

-### Dependencies

-`purr` currently functions on Ubuntu Linux and Mac on zsh, and requires a local install of `fzf` with version `0.40.0` or higher.

-Some `purr` commands require a program to copy to clipboard. `purr` will check automatically for installations of `pbcopy`, `xsel`, and `wl-copy`.
-If the `COPY_PROGRAM` variable is set, purr will attempt to use it.
-If you are unsure of which copy program to use, a version of OSC52 copy is bundled and can be used if it is added to your path (and your terminal supports OSC52).

-Support for Windows may be provided in future, but is not a current priority.

 ### Installation
 1. Download the latest release version.
 2. Place the script in your PATH.